 A second goal could be a focus on education with an emphasis on a vision of the future that places all seven nations on a path that encourages collaborations, diversity, and shared wisdom among all people.
 How do we understand the meaning and value of life?

 To that end, the links to letters (emails and tweets) to current First Ladies of the seven-stan countries can be found in each country’s reference page.
-All these pages are dynamic and will be updated frequently.
+All these pages are dynamic and will be updated as time allows and events unfold.

 1. An excellent resource to translate a page by its URL: